How to Apply to NMU's Graduate Biology Programs

-- Letter of application describing your background, research interests and career goals as well as preferred start date.
+- An essay describing your background, research interests and career goals as well as preferred start date.

 In addition to the materials submitted to the College of Graduate Studies and Biology Department, potential graduate students must identify a member of the Biology Department faculty to serve as a graduate thesis advisor and have that faculty member submit a memorandum indicating willingness to serve in such a capacity.

 In addition to the documentation above, International Students must also: